 Helping individuals be physically and mentally healthy.

 United Way works toward improving overall health in our community.
 Physical and mental health are foundational requirements to a good quality of life.
 Without good, stable health, people struggle to provide adequate income and pursue education for reaching their potential.
-United, we’re providing improved access to prescription drugs, early childhood mental healthcare, addiction recovery support, wellness programs for seniors and their caregivers, and more to ensure the most vulnerable in our community can achieve optimal health.
+United, we’re providing improved access to prescription drugs, early childhood mental healthcare, addiction recovery support, wellness programs for seniors and their caregivers, and more to ensure that everyone in our community can live full, healthy lives.

 Did you know...